XDR Python SDK Examples๐

 print(results)

-Resolve Alerts by ID🔗
+Resolve Detections by ID๐

 from taegis_sdk_python import GraphQLService